Thursday, 30 September 2021

 Love in the Sun by Leo Walmsley (1939)

 A few weeks ago, while looking for titles to buy for my e-reader (I'm stocking up because we are off on a trip again) I came across Simon's post on Love in the Sun by Leo Walmsley.
 It is described as a novel and the subject matter sounded right up my street, so I ordered it.
 When I started reading I was confused because it felt like non fiction: very little plot and endless technical details of doing up a house and a boat.
 After reading articles on the website of the Leo Walmsley Society I understood it was a thinly disguised autobiography.
-It is the story of a young man and women with very little money who hire an old hut near a Cornwall village.
+It is the story of a young man and woman with very little money who hire an old hut near a Cornwall village.
 They do up the house, create a garden and manage to scrape a living.
 That's the basic story, really!
 I found it very entertaining.
 Simon mentioned there are sequels, so I will look out for them too.

 And yes, while the books were meant to read on holiday I have already read four of them, so I will have to find some more.
 Anyone else find it hard to resist the temptation of a new book?